 The Outgroup: acts as the root, polarizing the allele frequencies so we know which direction “drift” is happening.

 The References: act as the coordinate system or scaffolding.
-The model measures the Target’s genetic drift relative to each Reference population independently, creating a multi-dimensional vector of drift relationships.
-More References provide more independent axes along which to test the proposed admixture model.
+The model measures the target’s genetic drift relative to each reference population independently, creating a multi-dimensional vector of drift relationships.
+More references provide more independent axes along which to test the proposed admixture model.

 Running the Script in Practice